jdmac020/pencilKataSeeSharp/README.md

 ## Stack Details

-Both projects are .NET Core class libraries targeting .NET 5.
+Both projects are .NET Core class libraries targeting .NET 6.

-`Desk.Tests` has the NuGet packages for xUnit and Shouldly installed.
+`Desk.Tests` has the NuGet packages for xUnit and Shouldly defined.

 ## Structure